A construction of support $\tau$-tilting modules over $\tau$-tilting finite algebras: 1 Preliminaries

+We say that ($X$,$P$) is {\it basic} if $X$ and $P$ are basic.
+Moreover, for a support $\tau$-tilting pair ($X$,$P$), $X$ determines $P$ uniquely up to isomorphism.
+We denote by $\opname{s\tau-tilt\,}A$ the set of isomorphism classes of basic support $\tau$-tilting $A$-modules.

+{\bf Definition 1.3}$^{[9]}$\quad A finite-dimensional algebra $A$ is called $\tau$-$tilting$ $finite$ if there are only finitely many isomorphism classes of basic $\tau$-tilting $A$-modules.

+In fact, by [9], $A$ is $\tau$-tilting finite if and only if there exist only finitely many isomorphism classes of indecomposable $\tau$-rigid $A$-modules, if and only if there exist only finitely many isomorphism classes of basic support $\tau$-tilting $A$-modules, if and only if there are only finitely many isomorphism classes of bricks in $\opname{mod}A$.

-Note that Asai's result gives a bijection between support $\tau$-tilting modules and semibricks satisfying left finiteness condition, which is automatic for $\tau$-tilting finite algebras.
-We will not explain the finiteness condition, since we only consider the $\tau$-tilting finite algebras and will not use it in this paper. \begin{theorem}\rm ([As,Theorem 1.3(2)]) Let $A$ be a $\tau$-tilting finite algebra and $B=:\opname{End}_{A}(M)$, where $M\in \opname{mod}A$.
-There exists a bijection
+Note that Asai's result gave a bijection between support $\tau$-tilting modules and semibricks satisfying left finiteness condition, which is automatic for $\tau$-tilting finite algebras.
+We will not explain the finiteness condition, since we only consider the $\tau$-tilting finite algebras in section 3.